vipulnaik/diet-exercise-health/notes/2022-05-26-eye-irritation.md

 I investigated potential remedies, including eye drops, but will defer purchases to a later date after seeing how things evolve.

+## 2022-05-28

+By this time, there was no clearly identifiable or distracting eye irritation, though when I self-probed there were times when I felt a little irritation in the eye.

+I also had occasion to do laundry again on this day, and I followed various precautions to reduce potential for eye irritation:

+* I used sunglasses while handling the laundry detergent.
+* I kept the laundry detergent open for as little as possible; most of the time it was shut and enclosed in a plastic container.